Is your bearded dragon showing signs of stress and agitation?

 Because each beardy has a unique personality (one of the reasons they make the cutest reptiles!), not every method works for every dragon.

-As a responsible and loving bearded dragon owner, it’s up to you to attempt different strategies for calming them and find the one or ones working best for them.
+As a responsible and loving bearded dragon owner, it’s up to you to attempt different strategies for calming them and find the one working best for them.

 #1 Bath Time